-In IITKGP’s Gender Studies class a Bengali documentary ‘Paachaar’ (trafficking) was shown.
-The docu showed a man being the kingpin of the human trafficking racket and only young girls are being trafficked.
-This documentary won several awards in international film festivals.
+In IITKGP’s Gender Studies workshop a Bengali documentary ‘Paachaar’ (trafficking) was shown.
+The docu-film showed a man being the kingpin of the human trafficking racket and only young girls are being trafficked.
+This documentary won several awards at international film festivals.
 At the end of the movie the docu-maker confessed to everyone not to go by what the documentary shows and told them that the main kingpins of the trafficking rackets are mostly women and it is the women who indulge in girl trafficking more.
-But for purely commercial reasons he had to make his film that way otherwise “he wouldn’t have got any nominations in film festivals or made any mark in docu world if he had shown the reality”.
+But for purely commercial reasons he had to make his film that way otherwise, “he wouldn’t have got any nominations in film festivals or made any mark in docu world if he had shown the reality”.

 If one views this to be a requirement to balance the work to bring in other side perspective that would be wrong.
 A pure misandrist work wouldn’t have bothered to bring men’s perspective at all.
 My Choice, I am Not a Woman, Boys don’t cry, India’s Daughter etc. never included men’s perspective in them and they were all super successful.